Ttecs/peercore_Tasks/README.md

 1. Navigate to the backend directory: `cd peercore_Tasks/backend`
 2. Open the `application.properties` file.
 3. Locate the database connection string and replace it with the connection string for your local database.
-4. note: im using java 17 and used spring.io to initialize the project
+4. note: I'm using Java 17 and used spring.io to initialize the project

 **Note**: Make sure you have a running database instance with the necessary schema  and tables are created automatically.

 ## Technologies Used

-- [Spring Boot, NextJs, Tailwind ,pstgresQL.]
+- [Spring Boot, NextJs, Tailwind, PostgreSQL.]